Zaidi-Alisha/COAL-Project/README.md

 ---

-## How to Run
-1. Ensure you have MASM and the Irvine32 library installed
-2. Assemble the code: `ml /c /coff code.asm`
-3. Link with Irvine32: `link /subsystem:console code.obj irvine32.lib kernel32.lib`
-4. Run the executable: `code.exe`

----

 ## Limitations
 - Maximum of 50 books and 50 students
 - Book titles and student names limited to 50 characters